nouha18/nouha18/README.md

 ### Hi there 👋
 ##Nouha Github account feel free to use projects as we know the more we share the more we learn.
-## 📫 How to reach me: By Email or Skype/Zoom/Teams,24h/24h 7j/7j Available.
+## 📫 How to reach me: By Email or Skype/Zoom/Teams.

 ***  Portfolio : [https://nouha-portfolio-xw5w.vercel.app/](https://nouha-portfolio-xw5w.vercel.app/)